hpc/charliecloud/doc-src/tutorial.rst

 Build Docker image
 ------------------

-Charliecloud provides an optional convenience wrapper around :code:`docker build` that works around some of its more irritating characteristics.
+Charliecloud provides a convenience wrapper around :code:`docker build` that works around some of its more irritating characteristics.
 In particular, it passes through any HTTP proxy variables, and by default it uses the Dockerfile in the current directory, rather than at the root of the Docker context directory.
 (We will address the context directory later.)

 The two arguments here are a tag for the Docker image and the context directory, which in this case is the Charliecloud source code.

 ::

-  $ docker-build -t hello ../..
+  $ ch-build -t hello ../..
   Sending build context to Docker daemon 8.105 MB
   Step 1 : FROM debian:jessie
    ---> ddf73f48a05d